 China in terms of m-commerce leads the way with ‘social commerce’ (more on this later), mobile payments, mobile optimized stores and app development.

 In China, mobile is the strategy

 The truth is that the Chinese technology industry — particularly mobile — has steamed ahead of what we have in the West.
 Handset makers such as a Huawei, Vivo, 360 and Xiaomi (newer models are greatly improved) boast a great build quality, storage, battery life and functionality, And this is before we even mention the apps that are available.

 You will witness yourself when visiting China that the Smart Phone is ubiquitous with the Chinese consumer and plays such a pivotal role in daily life with apps such as WeChat dominating communications whilst providing a host of daily services from Geo-Mapping, e-wallet mobile payments to Didi (ordering Taxi’s).

 Chinese consumers are on smartphones for on average two hours per day.
 Internet users in China reached 850 million in 2016 and 750 million of those users, almost 90%, accessed the internet on a mobile device.

 In other words, the number of internet users in China is more than twice the population of the US and almost the population of Europe, and most of those individuals are accessing the web via mobile.

 E-Commerce Platforms are Optimized For Mobile

-Without exception all e-commerce sites are optimized for mobile, when building stores and online displays there is no other option in China.
+Without exception, all e-commerce sites are optimized for mobile when building stores and online displays there is no other option in China.
 Tmall, JD, Taobao, WeChat Stores.. they all have mobile app versions and optimized m-sites.
-Display quality, speed of load time, page formatting and payment is all geared towards Smart Phone users.
+Display quality, the speed of load time, page formatting and payment is all geared towards Smart Phone users.